 Attach printed cards to items in your rooms that provide further information the buyer might miss or not know.
 For example, if you have an antique chandelier in your dining room, put a card on it that discloses its age and other important details.
 If you have removed the washer and dryer from the laundry room, attach a card to the wall describing the room.
 If you offer a carpet allowance with the sale, leave a note on the counter explaining this fact.
 If there is a park nearby where children play, make a note of it.
 A “fast facts” sheet on the kitchen counter helps remind the buyer of why you like the home and area so much.

 Encourage Buyer Feedback

 The feedback you receive from buyers is invaluable as a seller.
-You can learn what works, what doesn’t, how your pricing compares to others, and other important tidbits of information that can help you in the future.
+You can learn what works, what doesn’t, how your pricing compares to others and other important tidbits of information that can help you in the future.
 Buyers feel obligated to respond to your request after being fed.
 Leave a short, simple questionnaire, no more than 5 questions.
 Allow buyers anonymity.

 Stage Your Home

 If you don’t have time to do your own staging, hire a professional stager to prep your home for sale.
-They are impartial third parties and can help you maximize the look and ambience of your home, often using existing materials and furniture you already own.
+They are impartial third parties and can help you maximize the look and ambiance of your home, often using existing materials and furniture you already own.

 As we all know, first impressions are important.
 Your buyer will be seeing dozens of homes, and if you go above and beyond what most sellers do in your home showing, your buyer will see your home in a much more favorable light and will think of you as a courteous, conscientious homeowner.
 You will immediately begin to earn their trust and this will often pay off in any future negotiations to purchase your home.
-A little kindness and forethought goes a long ways!
+A little kindness and forethought go a long way!